THE CEMENT MIXER 'MURDER'

 A mangled body, a crime family & institutionally corrupt policing in Essex

-Warning: There are images from the crime scene in this copyrighted article that may be upsetting.
+Warning: Images from the crime scene may be upsetting.

 Evidence of institutional police corruption will feature in a legal bid to have a notorious cold case linked to organised crime investigated for the first time as a murder.